chenw7/Hand-Tracking/README.md

 <img width="1119" alt="Screen Shot 2022-05-13 at 11 26 26 AM" src="https://user-images.githubusercontent.com/91576538/168205598-60f94059-7c50-4efd-b90c-9263e90a8404.png">

-Note that both prgrams have a limitation of tracking two hands simultaneously due to the processing speed of the computer and the structure of the program which sets a maximum capacity of detecting two hands in the webcam at time.
+Note that both prgrams have a limitation of tracking two hands simultaneously due to the processing speed of the computer and the structure of the program which sets a maximum capacity of detecting two hands in the webcam at once.